vbonnet/comp-520-peephole-compiler/grammar/README.md

 =======================

 Instructions are the pattern matching half of the rules.
-Each line represents a single instruction that should be seen in order for the rule to be actived.
-Every instruction line can be named, this is done by adding ': _name_' after the line.
+Each line represents a single instruction that should be seen in order for the rule to be activated.
+Every instruction line can be named, this is done by adding `: _name_` after the line.
 This allows entire lines to be used in the statements half of the rule without knowing at compile-time what the contents of the rule are.

 **NOTE** Only variable sets should be named.
 The grammar allows for any instruction to be named, but this could break things in subtle (or not so subtle) ways.
 The actual instruction for a named